psf/request-for/2019-Q4-PyPI/RFP.md

 * Development of systems for generation and signing of metadata compliant with [TUF](https://theupdateframework.github.io/)
 * Development of systems for serving signed metadata compliant with [TUF](https://theupdateframework.github.io/)
-* Development of systems for appropriately caching and invalidation of caches for metadata service
+* Development of systems for appropriately caching, and invalidating caches, for metadata service
 * Documentation for Administrators of PyPI for handling key material and interacting with the systems
 * Documentation for PyPI client libraries for sourcing and validating [TUF](https://theupdateframework.github.io/) metadata